kumavis/dapp-transform/README.md

 wrapper + AST transformations ensure all references to 'window' or 'document' actually reference the 'fakeWindow' and 'fakeDocument' created in the initialization

+# DOM notes

+### navigation and routing

+app routing happens in a number of ways.

+html anchors are used to nagivate to:
+  * same page navigation (via a named anchor)
+  * a relative location
+  * an external location

+js navigation can work in a number of ways:
+  * update window.location
+  * history api
+  * internal state change